auth0/auth0-oidc-client-net/src/Auth0.OidcClient.MAUI/README.md

 ### Windows

-> ℹ️ Even though the entire MAUI SDK is beta, the Windows implementation specifically is highly experimental and has not been tested from a security perspective yet.

 To make sure it can properly reactivate your application after being redirected back go Auth0, you need to do two things:

 - Add the corresponding protocol to the `Package.appxmanifest`.
 In this case, this is set to `myapp`, but you can change this to whatever you like (ensure to update all relevant Auth0 URLs as well).